gh0stwizard/libeav/README.md

 First of all, you have to specify the directory where [idnkit][8] was installed.
 To do this you have two options:

-* Export the `IDNKIT_DIR` environment variable as showed below
+* Export the `IDNKIT_DIR` environment variable as showed below.
-* Manually change paths in Makefiles
+* Manually change paths in Makefiles.

 The library assumes that `idnkit` was installed in `/usr/local` by default.

-Secondly, if you planning to install the library to some non-standard directory you may change the destination directory by setting `DESTDIR` variable manually.
+Secondly, if you planning to install the library to non-standard directory you may change the destination directory by setting `DESTDIR` variable manually.
 The default value of `DESTDIR` is `/usr/local`.

 ```